pantheon-systems/documentation/source/content/create-custom-upstream.md

 ### Initial Connection Mode

 The default connection mode for new sites created from a Custom Upstream is Git for WordPress and Drupal 7.
-Drupal 8 defaults to the SFTP connection mode.
+Drupal 8 and Drupal 9 default to SFTP connection mode.

 Configure this setting after connecting your Custom Upstream to Pantheon if new sites need to use an initial connection mode other than the default: